wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Screenshots ==

-1. allows any visitor to easily contact you or ask for a meeting
+1. Allows any visitor to easily contact you or ask for a meeting